 BTFF has contributed significantly to the development of microfinance legislation in Kyrgyzstan and was the first local microfinance institution (MFI) in the country to register as a Microcredit Agency under new law in January 2003.
 Through its lending programs BTFF has also been able to create a large number of employment opportunities in the rural areas, particularly in the southern region of Kyrgyzstan.
 In addition to creating permanent employment, these SMEs and farm enterprises provide seasonal employment to a large number of people in planting, harvesting, and marketing seasons.
 It is estimated that for every $250 invested in lending capital, BTFF has provided and/or sustained employment of one person.
 BTFF enjoys strong support from various levels of the government and has established strong linkages with the National Bank of the Kyrgyz Republic.
 In 2003, President Askar Akaev of Kyrgyzstan presented awards to Muhammad Junaid and two BTFF staff members in recognition of their contribution to alleviation of poverty and creating employment in Kyrgyzstan.
 In April 2005, BTFF was rated by Microfinanza, an international rating firm and received an “A+” rating, demonstrating “strong capacity to meet their financial obligations and is stable even if affected by major external or internal events.”
 Due to their strong financial position, BTFF has been able to obtain commercial loans from BlueOrchard (Dexia Bank), HIVOS/Triodos Bank, Kyrgyz Investment & Credit Bank (KICB), Frontiers LLC, EBRD and IFC to expand operations.

 Today Bai-Tushum has developed into one of the leading financial institutions in Central Asia and recently registered a limited liability company, Bai-Tushum & Partners Microcredit Co.
-Bai-Tushum maintains almost 27,000 active clients and a portfolio of $39.5 million.
+Bai-Tushum maintains over 30,000 active clients and a high-quality loan portfolio of $59.5 million.
 These outlets offer short- and medium-term working capital loans to eligible small and medium-sized enterprises in crop production, livestock breeding, dairy farming, agroprocessing, trade, and tourism and hospitality.
-Bai-Tushum provides loans ranging from $400 to $20,000 at market interest rates.
-Marketable collateral, sufficient to cover both principal and interest, secures the loans.
+In 2012 Bai-Tushum became the first microfinance institution in Central Asia to be awarded a full banking license from the National Bank of the Kyrgyz Republic.

 Bai-Tushum has succeeded by employing conservative, yet competitive, portfolio management and pricing policies.
 The foundation now covers all operational and administrative costs with revenue from interest.
 With overhead taken care of, Bai-Tushum can direct the original financial assistance from its founders and all principal loan repayments back into the revolving loan fund.
 Bai-Tushum's long-term plan is to become a joint stock company and offer deposit services along with other new financial products.